-There’s also an array of cafes, concession stands, kayak rentals, volleyball courts and even a swimming raft with a giant slide.
-If you visit in the winter, try to make it for the Polar Bear Swim that occurs on New Year’s Day.
+Oh yeah, and if you visit in the winter, try to make it for the Polar Bear Swim that occurs on New Year’s Day.

 The focus here is really on the cultures of the Natives of the Pacific Northwest, as visitors can come face-to-face with traditional Haida houses and Musqueam house posts around the museum grounds.

 Anyone with even the slightest interest in science is going to have a blast at Vancouver’s Science World.